claudiodangelis/qrcp/README.md

 - `-force` ignores saved configuration
 - `-zip` zips the content before transferring it
 - `-port` sets port to bind the server to
+- `-receive` enables transfers from mobile to desktop

 ## Authors